canonical/real-time-ubuntu-docs/docs/how-to/uc-image-creation.rst

 This is best done by forking an existing reference gadget, then changing it for our purpose.
 For example, there is the `pc gadget`_ which is suitable for most AMD64 platforms, and the `pi gadget`_ which is meant for Raspberry Pis.

-Inside the project directory, clone the specific branch of the pc-gadget and enter the repository:
+Inside the project directory, clone the specific branch of the pc-gadget repository and enter the repository:

 .. tabs::